matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 ### Customise one of the tracker object instances

 Note: by default any tracker added via `addTracker` is configured the same as the main default tracker object (regarding cookies, custom dimensions, user id, download & link tracking, domains and sub-domains, etc.).
-If you want to configure one of the Piwik tracker object instances that was added via `addTracker`, you may call the `Piwik.getAsyncTracker(optionalPiwikUrl, optionalPiwikSiteId)`  method.
+If you want to configure one of the Piwik tracker object instances that was added via `addTracker`, you may call the `Matomo.getAsyncTracker(optionalMatomoUrl, optionalPiwikSiteId)`  method.
 This method returns the tracker instance object which you can configure differently than the main JavaScript tracker object instance.

 ### Duplicate the tracking data when calling the JavaScript API directly (not via `_paq.push`)